-The haunting, UNESCO-listed ruins at Kamphaeng Phet attract a trickle of travellers, often on day trips from Sukhothai.
-Those who linger are treated to marvellous food, a scenic riverfront, pristine natural attractions and spirited locals who haven't become jaded by large-scale tourism.
+The UNESCO-listed ruins at Kamphaeng Phet attract a trickle of travellers, often on day trips from Sukhothai.
+Those who linger are treated to great food, a scenic riverfront, pristine natural attractions and locals who haven't become jaded by mainstream tourism.
 If you seek to sidestep the well-trodden track, two days in Kamphaeng Phet could be just the ...
 Read more about Two days in Kamphaeng Phet .

-Many Thai cities and towns fail to acknowledge the social and aesthetic value of their riverfronts, but Kamphaeng Phet is not one of them.
-The city has taken full advantage of a 1.5 km stretch of riverfront by lining it with trees, steps and benches that offer an excellent vantage point for watching the sunset.
-On the opposite side of Sirijit Rd from the main riverfront area, Municipal Park ...
+Kamphaeng Phet has taken full advantage of a one and a half kilometre stretch of riverfront by lining it with trees, steps and benches that are great for watching the sunset.
+Across Sirijit Road from the main riverfront area, the large Sirichit Park is divided into two areas outfitted with playgrounds, exercise equipment, tennis and basketball courts, and walkways suitable for a jog.
+Each ...
 Read more about Kamphaeng Phet Riverfront .

-Spread over 300 square kilometres on the west side of Kamphaeng Phet province, Khlong Lan National Park is best known for the breathtaking 100 metre-high Khlong Lan waterall.
-Situated a short stroll from park headquarters, the falls include several different streams of water that cascade over a 40 metre-wide cliff into a collection of pools suitable for swimming; it's possible to swim right ...
+Spread over 300 square kilometres on the west side of Kamphaeng Phet province, Khlong Lan National Park is best known for a breathtaking 100-metre-high waterfall. ...
 Read more about Khlong Lan National Park .

-Around 20 km further south past Khlong Lan village, Route 1117 ends at Mae Wong National Park -- not to be confused with Mae Wang National Park in Chiang Mai province.
-A remote 894 square km of pristine forest that stretches all the way south into Nakhon Sawan province and west to Tak's Umpang district, Mae Wong is worth the effort if you want to get way out into the wilderness.
-While the ...
+Around 20 kilometres further south past Khlong Lan village, Route 1117 ends at Mae Wong National Park -- not to be confused with Mae Wang National Park in Chiang Mai province.
+A remote 894 square kilometres of pristine forest that stretches all the way south into Nakhon Sawan province and west to Tak's Umphang district, Mae Wong is worth the effort if you want to get way out into the ...
 Read more about Mae Wong National Park .